2d Conformal Field Theories on Magic Triangle: Magic triangle at level one

 The magic coset construction also leads to a variety of nontrivial relations among characters of level-one theories in the extended magic triangle.
 In particular, \eqref{magiccosetCD} implies the following relations between the characters of the Cvitanovi\'c--Deligne exceptional series and those of a general theory $\mathcal{T}^{(\mu,\nu)}$:

 Extracting the leading terms in $q$-expansion yields the following relations among representation dimensions:

-Here $R_{(\nu)}$ denotes the dimension of the fundamental representation of the Cvitanovi\'c--Deligne exceptional series, cf. \eqref{eq:CDchi} and Table \ref{tb:CD}.
-These relations are readily checked to be consistent with \eqref{eq:RRR}.
+Here $R_{(\nu)}$ denotes the dimension of the fundamental representation of the Cvitanović--Deligne exceptional series, cf. \eqref{eq:CDchi} and Table \ref{tb:CD}.
+These relations are easily checked to be consistent with \eqref{eq:RRR}.
 For the row $\mathcal{T}^{(5,\nu)}$, the expression for $R_3^{(\mu,\nu)}$ becomes linear in $\nu$ and takes the form

 This precisely reproduces the extension of the preferred representation dimensions found by Deligne--Gross \cite[Equation 2]{DG}.

 More generally, the magic coset relation \eqref{magiccoset2} implies the following character identity among three theories in the magic triangle: